 Deposition of fine sediment downstream of active dredges is unlikely to substantially decrease water depth, but it may increase the embeddedness of cobble and boulder substrates used by many organisms.
 Complete embedding of substrates (particularly by silt and clay) generally will severely harm assemblages of benthic invertebrate (Hogg and Norris 1991).
 Slight increases are unlikely to significantly reduce the density of benthic invertebrates.
 In fact, partially embedded substrate may support a more-dense, diverse invertebrate fauna than unembedded substrate (Bjornn et al. 1977).
 Neither Thomas (1985) nor Harvey (1986) detected differences in the abundances of invertebrates 10 m or more downstream of dredged areas versus abundances at upstream control sites.
-However, these studies had low probabilities of detecting differences for several reasons: (1) High spatial variability occurred in the abundances of benthic invertebrates (even under natural conditions); (2) slow-water habitats where silt and clay may have been deposited were not sampled in either study; (3) sand dominated the fine sediments of the streams sampled in both studies; and (4) Harvey (1986) could not sample in the deepest parts of the channel where dredging-generated bedload was concentrated because of limitations of the sampling device.
+However, these studies had low probabilities of detecting differences for several reasons: (1) High spatial variability occurred in the abundances of benthic invertebrates (even under natural conditions); (2) slow-water habitats where silt and clay may have been deposited were not sampled in either study; (3) sand dominated the fine sediments of the streams sampled in both studies; and (4) Harvey (1986) could not sample in the deepest parts of the channel where dredging-generated bedlimitations of the sampling device.

-Downstream transport and deposition of fine sediment also can reduce availability of microhabitats used by benthic fish.
-Density of sculpin was lower downstream of dredge tailings on the North Fork of the American River, in part because of increased deposition of sand (Harvey 1986).
+habitats used by benthic fish.
+Density of sculpin was lower downstream of dredge tailings on load was concentrated because of Downstream transport and deposition of fine sediment also can reduce availability of microthe North Fork of the American River, in part because of increased deposition of sand (Harvey 1986).
 Similar to benthic fishes, amphibian larvae and adults might be harmed by reduced habitat beneath cobbles and boulders.
 For example, Parker (1991) measured a strong positive response by Pacific giant salamader larvae (Dicamptodon tenebrosus) to the addition of cobbles to a stream dominated by smaller substrate.